HerBon/15-Puzzle-A-Star-Algorithm/README.md

 <b>0 representing the blank space.</b>

-## Configuration of the goal board
+## Configuration of the goal

-The goal board is set as:
+The goal state is set as:

 <table>
   <tr>